 Do arranged marriages work?

-Given the low arranged marriage divorce incidence, one might think that this is the best way to go about marriages.
+Given the low arranged marriage divorce incidence, one might think this is the best way to go about marriages.
 However, studies that explore the satisfaction rate of both autonomous and arranged marriages show mixed results.
-The success of arranged marriages seems to depend on the way marriage is perceived, more precisely what parts of practicality and passion are preferred in a marriage.
+The success of arranged marriages seems to depend on how marriage is perceived, more precisely what parts of practicality and passion are preferred in a marriage.